 Let me conclude by saying the value of timely service extends well beyond the everyday grocery example presented here.
 You will find timely support will result in greater sales and profit growth in virtually every retail business from consumer electronics, to office products, to high-end cosmetics; the list goes on.
 The approach can vary from business to business, but well-timed service is always central to an organization’s customer loyalty and growth strategy.

 About The Author

-John Larson is the senior partner at John Larson & Company, a pioneer in the field of customer loyalty and the co-author of Capturing Loyalty.
+John Larson is the senior partner at John Larson & Company and co-author of Capturing Loyalty, along with Bennett McClellan.
 Prior to starting his own firm, John held positions at McKinsey & Co., Monitor Company, Lieberman Research Worldwide, and J.D.
 Power and Associates, specializing in the areas of strategic analysis, organizational effectiveness, and customer satisfaction and loyalty.
 John uses survey research techniques to help clients develop a better understanding of the needs of their customers, assess how well these are currently being met in the marketplace, and then target opportunities to create long term competitive advantage.
 He has worked with clients to address the specific organizational barriers that can impede effective implementation.